univention/guardian/docs/guardian-manual/management-ui.rst

    Link to the "Namespaces" page.

-On this page you can search for existing namespaces by clicking the :guilabel:`SEARCH` button.
+On this page, to search for namespaces, click the :guilabel:`SEARCH` button.
-The results will be shown below that button.
+The results show up below the button.
+To narrow the search results,
-The search can be narrowed down by selecting a specific app in the *App* box.
+select a specific app in the *App* drop-down.

 .. figure:: /images/management-ui/namespace_app_box.png
    :width: 100%